nautechsystems/nautilus_trader/docs/developer_guide/coding_standards.md

 ### Flake8
 [Flake8](https://github.com/pycqa/flake8) is utilized to lint the codebase.
 Current ignores can be found in the top-level `pre-commit-config.yaml`, with the justifications also commented.

+### Commit messages
+There are no strict restrictions on the style of your commit messages.
+Here are some guidelines:

+1. Limit subject titles to 50 characters or fewer.
+Capitalize subject line; use imperative voice; and do not end with period.

+2. Use 'imperative voice', i.e. the message should describe what the commit will do if applied.

+3. Optional: Use the body to explain change.
+Separate from subject with a blank line.
+Keep under 80 character width.
+You can use bullet points.

+4. Optional: Provide # references to relevant issues or tickets.

+5. Optional: Provide any hyperlinks which are informative.